Shopify/polaris/src/components/ResourceList/README.md

 <!-- content-for: web -->

 Use the resource list component to let merchants access and manage a list of items.
-To present content that’s primarily a table of data, use the [data table component](https://polaris.shopify.com/components/lists-and-tables/data-table) instead.
+To present a list of items in a tabular format for merchants to analyze, use the [data table component](https://polaris.shopify.com/components/lists-and-tables/data-table) instead.

 ### Structure